vertica/vertica-containers/one-node-ce/README.md

 - 11.x
 - 10.x

-## CentOS
+## AlmaLinux
-- 8.3
-- 7.9
+- 8.6

 ## Ubuntu
 - 20.04
 - 18.04

-Vertica tests the CentOS containers most thoroughly.
+Vertica tests the AlmaLinux containers most thoroughly.
 Vertica provides the [Dockerfile_Ubuntu](./Dockerfile_Ubuntu) for users that have only a Vertica DEB file.
 You can adapt that Dockerfile for recent versions of Debian.

 # How to use this image